 |Financial Year||Interest Rate|

-You must note that the Supreme court has held that if a person holding a national saving certification (NSC) or an insurance policy dies, his legal heirs would have the sole right over the money on maturity rather than the nominee mentioned in the the certificate.
+Note: It may be noted that the Supreme Court has held that if a person holding a NSC or an insurance policy dies, his legal heirs would have the sole right over the money on maturity rather than the nominee mentioned in. the certificate.
+The nomination only indicated the person who was authorised to receive the money.
+Amount paid to the nominee becomes the estate of the deceased and devolves upon all persons who are entitled to succession under law, customs or will of deceased.

 The maturity period for NSC was 6 years but due to revision recently the period is now 5 years for NSC VIII issue.
 For general understanding, if the value of certificate is Rs.
 100 then on its maturity the compounded amount which one gets is Rs.
 160.10.
 The maturity amount can even be re-invested.
 Maturity value of any other value is charged under proportionate rate.